 · Patrice Brisebois (12th – 2013) and Derek White (seventh – 2011) recorded their best career finishes at Trois-Rivieres.

 · Among the entrants for this race, Trois-Rivieres was the site for the series debuts of Brisebois, Camirand, Simon Dion-Viens, J.F.
 Dumoulin and L.P.
 Dumoulin.

 Up To Speed:

-· The 2014 season is the eighth for the NASCAR Canadian Tire Series presented by Mobil 1.
+· The 2015 season is the ninth for the NASCAR Canadian Tire Series presented by Mobil 1.

-· Following the JuliaWine.com Le 50 Tours, the series will head to Antigonish, Nova Scotia, for the Wilson Equipment 300 on Aug.
-16 at Riverside International Speedway.
+· Following the JuliaWine.com Le 50 Tours, the series will have an off-week before returning to action on Aug.
+15 at Riverside International Speedway in Antigonish, Nova Scotia.